 Preferably in public, so they can prove to everyone how unstable and abusive you are.

-A narcissist will actively try to destroy a perfectly normal mind for no other reason than they want to; they feel compelled to tear other human beings apart, and it doesn’t make them feel bad.
+A narcissist will actively try to destroy a perfectly normal mind for no other reason than they want to.
+They feel compelled to tear other human beings apart, and it doesn’t make them feel bad.
 It makes them feel powerful.

 No one can.